Arystan oil field

 Arystan Oil Field is an oil field located in Mangystau Province, Kazakhstan.
 It was discovered in 2008 and developed by Korea National Oil Corporation.
 The oil field is operated and owned by Korea National Oil Corporation.
-The total proven reserves of the Arystan oil field are around 57.8 million barrels (7.89×106tonnes), and production is centered on 1480 oilbbl/d.
+The total proven reserves of the Arystan oil field are around 57.8 million barrels (7.89 million tonnes), and production is centered on 1480 oilbbl/d.